Villiger 39 St Josephs University

 TL:DR- do whatever you want.
 I'm tabula rasa enough that if you make the argument for it, I'll evaluate anything, including not at all.
 You can override my entire paradigm with enough justification.
 Ask me about what's not on here.

 K: I like Ks.
-I don't know much K lit so avoid reading something like psychoanalysis, but everything else is fine.
 I need to know what the alt actually does and if that is explained well, I will easily vote off the K.

-Performance: Not the most familiar so you'll need to do some handholding.
-As long as I know what the aff does, I'll be fine.
+Performance: As long as I know what the aff does, I'll be fine.
 If I don't know what the aff does or says by the end of the 1AC, I'll be a little annoyed.

 Theory: I have no problems with frivolous theory.
 Please slow down for analytics.
 I can't type as fast as you speak.